 By default Luaotfload enables node mode and picks the default font features that are prescribed in the OpenType standard.
 This behavior may be overridden in the default-features section.
 Global defaults that will be applied for all scripts can be set via the global option, others by the script they are to be applied to.
 For example, a setting of would force base mode, tint all fonts blue and activate small capitals and text figures globally.
-Features are specified as a comma separated list of variables or variable-value pairs.
-Variables without an explicit value are set to true.

 '''

 [default-features]

-global = mode=base,color=0000FF
+global = mode=base, color=0000FF

-dflt = smcp,onum
+dflt = smcp, onum

 '''